Prague is one of those cities that when you arrive you realize it’s better than the pictures.

 Prague’s foodie scene is a foodie paradise.
 Czech cuisine is very comforting, and Prague has so many great cafes and restaurants to try!

 Since I only had 2 days in the city, I thought the best way to try a little bit of everything of Prague’s foodie scene would be to do a foodie tour.
-I booked this tour through Airbnb experiences which consisted of 4 hours of food tasting along with a small city tour when walking from one restaurant to another.
+I booked a tour through Airbnb experiences which consisted of 4 hours of food tasting along with a small city tour when walking from one restaurant to another.

 During the tour I got to try out 3 different types of restaurants.
 These were a mixture of some of the city’s best local spots and even fine dining.
 We started off the tour by trying some Czech fast food at Zlaty Kriz.
 Here they offer a variety of open-faced sandwiches with the most traditional one being potato salad.
 It’s the one I tried and it was delicious!